What are Fixed Income Funds?

 #1 – Debt Fund

-Debt Fund is a Fund that invests the Investors amount in various financial Instruments which gives the fixed Return.
+Debt Fund is a Fund that invests the Investors amount in various financial instruments, which gives a fixed return.
 It can be Corporate Bond, Debentures, Government Securities.
-In this fund, there are very low chances of risk exist because money does not get Invested in Stock Market and investors will get Interest amounts on regular Intervals.
+In this fund, there are very low chances of risk exist because money does not get Invested in the Stock Market, and investors will get Interest amounts at regular intervals.

 Common types of Debt Funds include:

-- Monthly Income Plan: In this, some part of the amount is invested in Debt instrument and some part is invested in Equity.
-So, by the mixture of Investment in both Instrument, it provides some good return on monthly, quarterly, Half Yearly or yearly basis.
+- Monthly Income Plan: In this, some part of the amount is invested in a Debt instrument, and some part is invested in Equity.
+So, by the mixture of Investment in both Instrument, it provides some good returns on a monthly, quarterly, Half Yearly, or yearly basis.

 - General Debt Funds: General Debt Funds invest the Investor’s amount in different types of debt instruments.
 It can invest in debt instruments of both Government as well as Private.

 #2 – Exchange Traded Funds

-Exchange-Traded funds are Index funds and it refers to the Indices of the Stock Market.
+Exchange-Traded funds are Index funds, and it refers to the Indices of the Stock Market.
 This fund is a combination of various stock which is traded on the Stock Exchange.
 This fund is called Exchange Traded fund because it is traded on Stock Exchange like particular security traded.
-In this fund, a risk exists but slightly lower than the risk if invested in a particular share because this fund invests in a basket of Securities.
+In this fund, a risk exists but slightly lower than the risk if invested in a specific share because this fund invests in a basket of Securities.

 #3 – Money Market Fund

 Money Market funds are those funds that invest only in the money market like commercial paper, treasury bills, and instruments.
 It is a type of Mutual fund which invests in high quality and Short-term fund.
-Investment risks are extremely low in Money Market fund and investor will get good returns.
+Investment risks are extremely low in the Money Market Fund, and investors will get good returns.

 - Provide Fixed Income on regular Intervals: These funds provide fixed income on regular intervals such as monthly, quarterly, yearly after diversification the investors fund and provide a regular source of income to investors.